Despite the wanton destruction of nature by humans, we live in a planet that is unparalleled for its natural beauty.

-This largest national park in continental us provides a habitat for many animal and plant species that have adapted to its desert environment.
-The unique geography of the park comprises of low valleys with salt flats, rugged mountain terrain, canyons, badlands, sand dunes and oases.
+This largest national park in the continental us provides a habitat for many animal and plant species that have adapted to its desert environment.
+The unique geography of the park comprises low valleys with salt flats, rugged mountain terrain, canyons, badlands, sand dunes, and oases.

 Denali National Park and Preserve